 Additionally, you’d have to navigate the complexities of integrating your backend with Visa.
 Integrating with Visa APIs requires that SOAP APIs and REST API interactions use secure mTLS channels with Message Level Encryption (MLE).

-You could potentially solve all of these challenges on your own, but it would require time, money — and hiring the right experts across data privacy, security, integrations, APIs, and compliance.
-This would definitely affect the time required to ship card services to your customers.
+You could potentially solve all of these challenges on your own, but it would require time, money, and hiring the right experts in data privacy, security, integrations, APIs, and compliance.
+This would definitely increase the time required to ship card services to your customers.

 Integrate and Ship Faster with Skyflow Connections